History - Section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C. § 794 (d))

 Additional related laws include:

-- OMB Memos: memoranda to Chief Acquisition Officers and Chief Information Officers on agency duties and the importance of Section 508.
+- 2010 OMB Memorandum for the Chief Acquisition Officers and Chief Information Officers

-- State Policy: many states have also passed legislation requiring electronic and information technology accessibility.
+- State Policy - States’ legislation requiring electronic and information technology accessibility

 - International Harmonization - Other government-supported efforts around the world working on a "standards approach" to ensuring ICT accessibility.